 - Great opportunity for a couple to work together

 - Requires a lot of time and effort, especially in the beginning

 - Successfully working for yourself from home actually requires far more discipline than working for others

 - It’s hard work

-Why is Affiliate Marketing good for Retirees?
+Why is Affiliate Marketing Good for Retirees?

 For most of us, as we approach or enter retirement, the thought of being able to take things a little easier is very welcoming.
 Even if we know we are going to need an additional income source we certainly don’t want that to involve working horrendous hours and, likely, don’t want the work to be too physical either.
 We have worked hard all our lives and would now like to slow down the pace a little and allow a little more time for other interests that have been difficult or impossible to pursue previously.

 Affiliate Marketing will involve some hard work, particularly as you get started, be under no illusions about that.
 But if you know, and accept, that you are going to need to work at something wouldn’t you prefer it to be in your own home or some other location of your choice?
 Wouldn’t you prefer to be your own boss and set your own hours while working at something you enjoy?
-Does it appeal to you that you can get started with no prior experience, virtually no capital set-up costs and minimal operating costs?
-If so, Affiliate Marketing would be a great choice for you as a means of creating additional income for your retirement.
+Does it appeal to you that you can get started with no prior experience, virtually no capital set-up costs, and minimal operating costs?
+If so, Affiliate Marketing could be a great choice for you as a means of creating additional income for your retirement.

 Some Final Thoughts